OpenBSDGuy/.github/README.md

 ## Hi there 👋

-I've decided to deprecate my secondary GitHub account (OpenBSDGuy now [OpenBSDGuy-old](https://github.com/OpenBSDGuy-old)) in favor of my primary one ([@kasramp](https://github.com/kasramp).
+I've decided to deprecate my secondary GitHub account (@OpenBSDGuy, now [@OpenBSDGuy-old](https://github.com/OpenBSDGuy-old)) in favor of my primary one ([@kasramp](https://github.com/kasramp).
 But do not worry.
-All the repos are transfered and nothing is lost.
+All the repos are transfered, and nothing has been lost.

-This easies the maintaince and helps me to focus on maintaining repos easier and more actively.
+This makes maintenance easier and helps me focus on maintaining repositories more actively.

 This is my updated OpenBSD setup.
 I will gradually add a FAQ section.